 Whether you work from home every day, a couple of times per week, or even if you’re just working from home while you recover from an illness, these tips can help you to get the most out of your remote work hours.
-You won’t believe how much you can get done in a day!

-Here are the important factors to consider when you’re setting an at home work schedule:
+Here are the important factors to consider when you’re setting an at-home work schedule:

 - When your boss needs you to be available

 - Communication with your coworkers and customers

 - Time of day when you are most productive

 This doesn’t mean that you need to work 9-5 every day.
 You should work when you’re most productive.
 However, it’s a good idea to find out when your boss really needs you to be at work.
 For example, it will be important to know when any conference calls are planned so you can fit that into your day.